w3c/wai-coga/gap.md

   **Outline:**

   - Introduce where technology & techniques fall short of user requirements
-  - Pointer to Gap Analysis docs
+  - Pointer to Gap Analysis TR
-  - Pointer to Issue Papers
+  - Pointer to Issue Papers on git hub (or move to WAI)

 ---